-- 1. Fellows will demonstrate competency in clinical diagnosis, treatment planning, and multimodal treatment approaches. - 2.
-The fellow should perform follow-up care with established patients in a therapeutic, clinically effective manner. - Fellows will apply knowledge of cognitive behavioral principles to optimize therapy outcomes. - b.
-Fellows will develop a group treatment program for Family Health Center patients. - c.
-Fellows will facilitate at least one Health Psychology support group or community talk per year. - 3.
+- 1. Complete comprehensive evaluations of General Health patients - 2.
+Fellows will manage an average of 1-2 templated new evaluations per day. - 3.
+Fellows will manage a minimum of 1-2 templated established patients per day - 4.
+The fellow should perform follow-up care with established patients in a therapeutic, clinically effective manner. - 5.
+Fellows will apply knowledge of cognitive behavioral principles to optimize therapy outcomes. - 6.
+Fellows will develop a group treatment program for Family Health Center patients as needed. - 7.
+Fellows will facilitate at least one Health Psychology support group or community talk per year. - 8.
 The fellow should integrate psychological assessment data into clinical case formulations, when required or appropriate.

 - 1. Fellows will demonstrate up-to-date knowledge of the empirical literature regarding Behavioral Medicine in the treatment of benign chronic illness. - 2.
-Fellows will present a minimum of one grand rounds or in-service to psychology staff on a topic relevant to this area. - 3.
-Fellows will develop and exquisite appreciation for the connection between the mind and body in treating patients with multi-faceted health issues i.e., having physical, cognitive, emotional, interpersonal consequences.
+Fellows will present a minimum of one grand rounds or in-service to psychology staff on a topic relevant to this area.

+3. Fellows will develop an exquisite appreciation for the connection between the mind and body in treating patients with multi-faceted health issues i.e., having physical, cognitive, emotional, interpersonal consequences.